markcmurphy/devdocs-portal/Checkouts.md

 The Server-to-Server APIs are for managing the contents of a shopping cart and checkout remotely, from a server.

+The Server-to-Server Checkout API represents an extension of the Server-to-Server Cart API and can be used to complete a purchase from product selection to conversion.

 **Storefront APIs**

 The Storefront APIs are for managing the contents of a shopper’s cart and checkout using JavaScript in the context of a storefront session.